-This fuse is not in your panel, it is located inline at the positive battery terminal.
+This is a separate battery fuse from the one in your panel, it is located inline at the positive battery terminal.
 Open your battery box cover to access this fuse.

-30 amp Converter Fuses
+30 Amp Converter Fuses

 These two fuses are located on the side of the converter housing.
 The converter is mounted inside the driver side rear bench.